mikevosskuhler/vosskuhler.com/_posts/2020-06-06-how-this-website-works.markdown

 You can find all kinds of icons using the [Icon overview](https://fontawesome.com/icons?d=gallery&q=blog&m=free){:target="_blank"} on the Font Awesome website.

 # This Website
 I used the same methods described in this blog post to create this website.
-You can find the source code for this website on my github
+You can find the source code for this website on my github.

+<button type="button" class="btn btn-outline-secondary" onclick="window.open('https://github.com/mikevosskuhler/vosskuhler.com')"><i class="fab fa-github"></i> Source Code</button>